hanwzhang/clipmaster/README.md

 4. Find ***'clipperprofile.txt'*** in Clipmaster's folder, replace the text in there with your profile path and save.

    <img src="/images/profileloc.png" width="70%">
-5. Close Edge completely and **use ANOTHER browser to monitor news**.
+5. Close Edge completely and **use ANOTHER browser to monitor news.
-6. This is because Clipmaster starts Edge automatically, and running it manually at the same time will interfere with that.
+6. ** This is because Clipmaster starts Edge automatically, and running it manually at the same time will interfere with that.

 ## Clipping an article